-You can download the latest version of Enigma from Enigma's Download Page.
+The latest version of Enigma can be downloaded from Enigma's Download Page.
 This page contains packages for the following operating systems:

 Windows The Windows version of Enigma is distributed as a self-installing executable.
 Simply download and run the provided '.exe' file.